Campus Improvement Plan

 Strategy 1: Students who have not met the Texas CCMR goal will be placed in a CCMR study class that will include strategies for TSAI2 and SAT/ACT.
 This will include but not limited to Texas College Bridge.

-Staff Responsible for Monitoring: Study Class teachers, Intervention and Instructional Specialists, Counselors, AP
+Staff Responsible for Monitoring: Study Hall and Classroom teachers implementing Texas College Bridge, Intervention and Instructional Specialists, Counselors, AP's

 TEA Priorities: